 At common law, co-tenants are “jointly and severally” liable for their responsibilities under the tenancy agreement.
 This means that any one or all of the tenants can be pursued for any loss or damage that the landlord suffers, as a result of a breach of the tenancy agreement or the RT Act by any one of the tenants.
 For example, if three tenants enter a tenancy agreement and one tenant fails to pay their share of the rent, then all three tenants could be evicted.
 The landlord could also pursue any one of the tenants for the unpaid rent, regardless of whether or not it was that particular tenant who failed to pay.

 This has been modified by part 4AA of the Wrongs Act 1958 (Vic).
-VCAT can now apportion liability between tenants where the landlord makes any claim for economic loss or damage to property in an action for damages.
+VCAT can now apportion liability (generally not rent arrears) between tenants where the landlord makes any claim for economic loss or damage to property in an action for damages.
 In practice, this occurs infrequently.

 Generally, the RT Act does not cover disputes between co-tenants.
 However, the RT Act does permit a co-tenant or occupant who is affected by family violence, or who has a personal safety intervention order, to apply to VCAT for an order varying the parties to a tenancy agreement (see “Application for reduction of a fixed-term agreement” and “Application for creation of a tenancy agreement”).